A province-by-province look at returning to school during the COVID-19 pandemic

 Saskatchewan

-Despite being littered with the word "safe," the Saskatchewan government's back to school plan is far from it.
+Despite being littered with the word "safe," the Saskatchewan government's back-to-school plan is far from it.
 School divisions developed individual plans which are not all in keeping with public health directives, which led to the Saskatchewan Teachers' Federation demanding better protections and more clarity.

 The province has responded to pressure from advocates by delaying reopening schools by one week, and is now spending $40 million on supplies necessary for its safe schools plan.